Trow-Registry/trow/INSTALL.md

 certificate signed by the Kubernetes CA. They have been primarily tested GKE.
 Minikube should work, but there may be issues with signing certificates.
 The instructions assume `kubectl` is configured to point to your cluster.
 We recommend spinning up a small GKE cluster for testing Trow to begin with.

+_MacOS warning:_ I've just realised that some of the Bash scripts don't work on MacOS.
+I'll update shortly.

 ### Steps

  - If you're running on GKE or have RBAC configured you may need to expand your